 U

 GRU PAY FIXED RATE SWAP COUN TERPARTY

 RECEIVE VARIABLE RAT sE

 ISSUE VARIABLE RATE DEBT: nent to the original underlying r hedged by the variable rate

-PAY VARIABLE R ATE bondholder is offset or hedged by the variable rate payment received from the swap counterparty.
+PAY VARIABLE R ATE payment received from obligation remaining a rate swap payment m process " synthetically on this fixed rate swa less than the fixed rate bondholder is offset or hedged by the variable rate payment received from the swap counterparty.
 Net obligation remaining after effect of the swap is a fixed rate swap payment made to the swap counterparty.
 This process " synthetically fixes " the variable debt.
 The rate on this fixed rate swap payment to the counterparty is less than the fixed rate which would have been incurred if the debt had been issued in original fixed rate form.

 ORIGINAL

 BONDHOLDE R